MicrosoftDocs/dynamics-365-unified-operations-public/articles/dev-itpro/migration-upgrade/upgrade-analyzer-tool.md

 ---

-# Dynamics AX 2012 upgrade - Use the Upgrade analyzer tool to plan
+# Upgrade from AX 2012 - Use the Upgrade analyzer tool to plan

 [!include[banner](../includes/banner.md)]